Bill Walker a Welcome Addition in South Florida?

 That sealed his fate.

 Upon his return, despite the obvious potential, Walker was no longer in the Celtics’ plans.
 They were busy attempting to repeat as NBA champions.
 At the trade deadline this past season, he once again was traded, this time to New York as part of the package deal that sent Nate Robinson to Boston.

 With the Knicks looking to overhaul their roster this off-season – in much the same way the Heat plan to – head coach Mike D’Antoni basically used this past season to conduct live, in-game tryouts for everyone on the roster.

 Walker again responded in a big way.

-In his time with the Knicks, Walker has shot 51.8% from the field and 43.1% from beyond the arc, averaging 11.9 points and 3.1 rebounds in 27 minutes per game.
-In the last game of the season, he scored a career-high 28 points on 8-17 from the field, including 6-10 from three-point range and 6-7 from the free throw line, against the Raptors in Toronto.
+In his time with the Knicks, Walker shot 51.8% from the field, 43.1% from beyond the three-point line, and 78.7% from the free throw line, averaging 11.9 points and 3.1 rebounds in 27.4 minutes per game.
+In the last game of the season, against the Raptors in Toronto, he scored a career-high 28 points on 8-17 from the field, including 6-10 from three-point range and 6-7 from the free throw line.

-The problem, after this big long soliloquy, is that he remains under contract to the Knicks.
-Walker has a non-guaranteed contract for the next two seasons at the league minimum.
-However, his contract becomes fully guaranteed if he is not waived prior to July 8.
-Walker will no doubt be a side show on that day, but an important one, nonetheless, that the Heat should take note of.
+The problem, after this big long soliloquy, is that he remains under non-guaranteed contract with the Knicks, at the minimum salary, for each of the next two seasons.
+However, his contract becomes fully guaranteed for next season if he is not waived prior to July 8.
+Walker will no doubt be a side show on that day, but an important one nonetheless, of which the Heat should take note.
 If the Knicks opt in favor of the added cap space, Pat Riley should certainly place a call.